malachieborohoul/30-Day-Terraform-challenge-/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I have completed the task as described in `DayX/tasks.md`.
+- [x] I have completed the task as described in `Day1/tasks.md`.
-- [ ] I have updated the `daily-update.md` file with my details.
+- [x] I have updated the `daily-update.md` file with my details.
-- [ ] I have written and published a blog post about today's task.
+- [x] I have written and published a blog post about today's task.
-- [ ] I have made a social media post about today's task.
+- [x] I have made a social media post about today's task.
-- [ ] I have used the required hashtags in my social media post.
+- [x] I have used the required hashtags in my social media post.
-- [ ] I have followed the repository's contribution guidelines.
+- [x] I have followed the repository's contribution guidelines.
-- [ ] My code follows the repository's coding standards and best practices.
+- [x] My code follows the repository's coding standards and best practices.

 ## Additional Notes